fakedrtom/SVAFotate/README.md

                         Only include previously observed SVs from data sources with a size less than or equal to this value (only available when using --cov or --uniq).
 ```

+If any SVs in the BED file are exceedingly large, they may have big affects on the determination
+of observed SV coverage and unique SV regions.
+For example, CCDG reports an exceptionally rare
+deletion that is over 61Mb in size.
+This event is likely to overlap with many putative deletions
+that likely represent distinct SV events.
+Considering this may obscure meaningful coverage and
+unique region annotationss, the SV size limit `-l` is available.
+Without including a size limit
+with the `-l` option all of these example events would show observed SV coverage of 1.0 and no
+unique SV regions regardless of other more precise matches.
+By including an SV size limit
+alongside the `-c` or `-u` options, such scenarios can be avoided.

 ```
   -t TARGETS BED FILE, --target TARGETS BED FILE
                         Path to target regions BED file.
 Expected format is a tab delimited file listing CHROM START END ID where ID is a genomic region identifier that will be listed as an annotation if an overlap exists between a given SV and the target regions.
 ```

+There may be particular genomic regions where an overlap with any reported SV event would be of
+interest.
+Using the `-t` option and supplying a simple BED file consisting of CHROM, START, END,
+and a region identifier will create a `Target_Overlaps` annotation that lists the supplied
+region identifier for all overlaps between the SV and the regions in this targets BED file.
+Regions
+of interest may include gene, specific exons, promoters, enhancers, etc.

 ```
   -ci USE CI BOUNDARIES, --ci USE CI BOUNDARIES